jsmoskow/Testing427/README.md

-# Hi my name is Ben
+# Hi my name is Stalin
-# I want ray to lead a democracy
+# I sympathize with ray